Silent Film Still Archive

 -- Exhibitors Herald, August 14, 1926, page 51

-with Johnny Arthur, Glen Cavender and George Davis.
+With Johnny Arthur, Glen Cavender and George Davis.
 Directed by Norman Taurog.
 Tuxedo/Educational.

 Books